The Great Salt Bowl – Chapter 3

 “Todd, Alice,” Chuck said.
 “I think I see some buildings.
 One might be held together with more than a broken foundation.”

 A broken foundation?
 I scanned the area.
-Slabs of concrete peaked out of dry vegetation.
-Outlines of what must have been houses peaked out of sections of the sand.
+In the bright moonlight, slabs of concrete peeked out of dry vegetation.
+Outlines of what must have been houses sillhouetted in sections of the sand.
 I wondered if I’d ever been out in this neighborhood before.
 It was crazy to believe that this entire area, the Salt Lake Valley, had been one of the most densely populated areas in Utah.
-Now, the surviving population had moved to the other side of the mountains.
+Now, the surviving population has moved to the other side of the mountains.
 I didn’t understand until now.

 Chuck reached for the metal door.
 He pulled his hand back with a curse.